sickOscar/jquery.kenburned/README.md

 ####images

 Array of paths of images to include.
 This is obviously mandatory.
+Order of images matters.

 ####display_time